R-miss-tastic: a unified platform for missing values methods and workflows: Context and motivation

-However, handling missing data in a more efficient and relevant way (than focusing the analysis on solely the complete cases) has attracted a lot of attention in the literature in the last two decades.
-In particular, a number of reference books have been published \citep{Schafer2002,Little2002,VanBuuren2012,Carpenter2012} and the topic is an active field of research \citep{josse_reiter_2018}.
-The diversity of the problems of missing data means there is great variety in the methods proposed and studied.
-They include model-based approaches, integrating likelihoods or posterior distributions over missing values, filling in missing values in a realistic way with single, or multiple imputations, or weighting approaches, appealing to ideas from the design-based literature in survey sampling.
+However, handling missing data in a more efficient and relevant way (than limiting the analysis to solely the complete cases) has attracted a lot of attention in the literature in the last two decades.
+In particular, a number of reference books have been published \citep{Schafer2002,VanBuuren2012,Carpenter2012,little2019statistical} and the topic is an active field of research \citep{josse_reiter_2018}.
+The diversity of the missing data problems means there is great variety in the proposed and studied methods.
+They include model-based approaches, integrating likelihoods or posterior distributions over missing values, filling in missing values in a realistic way with single, or multiple imputations, or weighting of observations, appealing to ideas from the design-based literature in survey sampling.
 The multiplicity of the available solutions makes sense because there is no single solution or tool to manage missing data: the appropriate methodology to handle them depends on many features, such as the objective of the analysis, type of data, the type of missing data and their pattern.
-Some of these methods are available in various and heterogeneous software solutions.
-As R is one of the main softwares for statisticians and data scientists and as its development has started almost three decades ago \citep{ihaka_1998}, R is one of the language that offers the largest number of implemented approaches.
-This is also due to its ease to incorporate new methods and its modular packaging system.
-Currently, there are over 270 R packages on CRAN that mention missing data or imputation in their DESCRIPTION files.
+Some of these methods are available in various software solutions.
+As R \citep{R} is one of the main pieces of software for statisticians and data scientists, with its development starting almost three decades ago \citep{ihaka_1998}, R offers the largest number of implemented approaches.
+This is also due to its ease in incorporating new methods and its modular packaging system.
+Currently, there are over 270 {R} packages on CRAN that mention missing data or imputation in their DESCRIPTION files.
 These packages serve many different applications, data types or types of analysis.
 More precisely, exploratory and visualization tools for missing data are available in packages like \pkg{naniar}, \pkg{VIM}, and \pkg{MissingDataGUI} \citep{naniar,Tierney2018,VIM,Cheng2015}.
 Imputation methods are included in packages like \pkg{mice}, \pkg{Amelia}, and \pkg{mi} \citep{mice,amelia,mi}.
-Other packages focus on dealing with complex, heterogeneous (categorical, quantitative, ordinal variables) data or with large dimension multi-level data, such as \pkg{missMDA}, and \pkg{MixedDataImpute} \citep{Josse2016,Murray2015}.
+Other packages focus on dealing with complex, heterogeneous (categorical, quantitative, ordinal variables) data or with large dimension multi-level data, such as \pkg{missMDA}, and \pkg{MixedDataImpute} \citep{josse2016missmda,Murray2015}.
+Besides {R}, other languages such as {Python} \citep{python}, which currently only have few publicly available implementations of methods that handle missing values, offer increasingly more solutions.
+Two prominent examples are: 1) the \pkg{scikit-learn} library \citep{pedregosa2011scikit} which has recently added a module for missing values imputation; and 2) the \pkg{DataWig} library \citep{datawig} which provides a framework to learn to impute incomplete data tables.